 - Create new entries in your database from input elements around your app

 - Run any APIs or integrations you've set up

 This step can take a bit of time and care as you are connecting your design to your data.
 But once you're done, you're almost done building a web app with no code!

 Time required: ~30 minutes, around the time it takes to set up a VPN.

 Web apps need custom permissions because you may want different users to see different things.
-By default, anyone (logged in or out) can see all data types and pages of your app, so go to the Data tab and click Privacy and set up some privacy settings in your app for your various data types.
+By default, anyone (logged in or out) can see all data types and pages of your app, so go to the Data tab and click Privacy and set up some privacy rules in your app for your various data types.